 Amongst all the stampeding rickshaws and dread-locked Indonesian bongo circles, this guy outside a cafe was shouting something about having the best shit on the island in his fridge, which is something you don't often hear a drug dealer brag about, so we asked him what was up.

-Apparently the guy had just gotten enough fresh mushrooms to fill up half of the cafe's fridge and his mom needed the space back to keep her over-priced soda cold.
-This bag could probably have fed a small family for a week, and only cost £2.50, which has to go some way towards the declassification of magic mushrooms.
+Apparently the guy had just got in enough fresh mushrooms to fill up half of the cafe's fridge and his mum needed the space back to keep her over-priced soda cold.
+This bag could probably have fed a small family for a week, and only cost £2.50.

 After eating a few handfuls of the guy's chilled, psycho-active fungus, we figured it would be a good idea to go snorkeling.
 It turns out all decisions are good when you're tripping in paradise, because while it may not look like it now, this turtle was one of the funniest things I've ever seen.